awsdocs/aws-cloudhsm-user-guide/doc_source/identity-access-management.md

 }
 ```

-**Example Example: Power User Permissions**
+**Example: Power user permissions**
 This policy allows access to a subset of the AWS CloudHSM API actions\.
 It also includes additional permissions for specific Amazon EC2 actions\.
 It does not allow the user to delete clusters or HSMs\.
 You must include the `iam:CreateServiceLinkedRole` action to allow AWS CloudHSM to automatically create the **AWSServiceRoleForCloudHSM** service\-linked role in your account\.
 This role allows AWS CloudHSM to log events\.
-For more information, see [Service\-Linked Roles for AWS CloudHSM](service-linked-roles.md)\.
+For more information, see [Service\-linked roles for AWS CloudHSM](service-linked-roles.md)\.

 ```
 {